Suzanna-Linn/slua/docs/upcoming.md

     end
 end

--- Instantiation automatically utilizes the defined constructor local myShip = Spaceship.new("Galactica", 100)
+-- Instantiation with the defined constructor local myShip = Spaceship.new("Galactica", 100)

 -- Calling methods on the instance